 The Stock Option Plan is a 10% "rolling" stock option plan, within the meaning of applicable TSX-V policies.
-The Stock Option Plan was amended as of June 19, 2023 in order to comply with the policies of the TSX-V, and was last approved by the Shareholders at the Company's Annual General Meeting held on
+The Stock Option Plan was last approved by the Shareholders at the Company's Annual General Meeting held on July 10, 2024.

-August 3, 2023.
 The purpose of the Stock Option Plan is to provide an incentive to directors, executives, key employees and consultants of the Company and its subsidiaries to acquire a proprietary interest in the Company, to continue their participation in the affairs and in the long-term success of the Company and promote a greater alignment of the interests of the executive officers, key employees and consultants with those of the Shareholders.